The Best Tips and Tricks for Shopping a Flea Market

 Don’t Be Afraid to Bargain

-This is something I still struggle with.
-I tend to feel bad asking vendors to come down on their price, but almost always, they will.
+This is something I used to struggle with.
+I would feel bad asking vendors to come down on their price, but almost always, they will.

 If you find something you absolutely love, offer them a price you are comfortable paying, the worst that can happen is they will say no. No big deal.